Cash Relief for Kenyan Families on the Frontline of the Climate Crisis

 Why does giving now matter?

-Families already struggling with extreme poverty are pushed further to the edge when natural disasters hit.
+Families already struggling with extreme poverty are pushed further to the edge when disasters hit.
 More than 70,000 people were displaced by the recent floods, with homes destroyed, crops washed away and businesses wiped out.
 But this is not a one-time disaster.
 With each cycle of punishing floods, more families see their livelihoods destroyed, undoing years of progress with fewer opportunities to recover.

 Has the MobileAid model been tested before?

 Yes, this model has been tested in Togo, Malawi, the Democratic Republic of Congo, Bangladesh, Nigeria, and the United States, delivering $44 million in rapid cash assistance both before and after crises.
+Learn more about MobileAid here.

 What can families spend their cash on?